winitzki/scall/tutorial/programming_dhall.md

 Another way of denoting the unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
-In this way, one can define differently named unit types for convenience.
+In this way, one can define different unit types for convenience.

 Another equivalent definition of a unit type is via the function type `∀(A : Type) → A → A`.
-The only way of implementing a function with that type is `λ(A : Type) → λ(x : A) → x`.
+The only way of implementing a function of that type is the code `λ(A : Type) → λ(x : A) → x`.
 There is no other, inequivalent Dhall code that could implement a different function of that type.
-This is a consequence of parametricity.
+(This is a consequence of parametricity.)

 ### Type constructors

 Type constructors in Dhall are written as functions from `Type` to `Type`.

-In Haskell or Scala, one would define a type constructor as (for example) `type AAInt a = (a, a, Int)`.
+In Haskell, one could define a type constructor as `type AAInt a = (a, a, Int)`.
+The analogous type constructor in Scala looks like `type AAint[A] = (A, A, Int)`.
-The analogous type constructor is encoded in Dhall as an explicit function, taking a parameter `a` of type `Type` and returning another type.
+To encode this type constructor in Dhall, one writes an explicit function taking a parameter `a` of type `Type` and returning another type.

 Because Dhall does not have nameless tuples, we will use a record with field names `_1`, `_2`, and `_3`:

 ```dhall
 let AAInt = λ(a : Type) → { _1 : a, _2 : a, _3 : Integer }
 ```
 Then `AAInt` is a function that takes an arbitrary type `a` as its argument.
 The output of the function is a record type `{ _1 : a, _2 : a, _3 : Integer }`.